ghemsley/project-template-react-rails-api/README.md

   - afterwards, run `brew services start postgresql`
 - Other system instructions coming soon

-After the environment is set up, clone this repo and navigate to its root directory, then:
+### After the environment is set up, clone this repo and navigate to its root directory, then run:
 - `bundle install`
 - `rails db:setup`
 - `npm install --prefix client`